durmus-pala/devops/projects/204-jenkins-pipeline-for-phonebook-app-on-docker-swarm/README.md

 ### At the end of the project, students will be able to;

+- demonstrate how to configure Jenkins pipeline to deploy app on Docker Swarm together with Cloudformation Template.

 - demonstrate how to configure Dockerfile and docker-compose files.

 - set up a Docker Swarm cluster to work with AWS ECR using Cloudformation.